zhangir-azerbayev/mathlib-semantic-search/README.md

 Save an openai api key to the environment variable `OPENAI_API_KEY`.
 Then `cd` into `src` and run `demo_search.py`.
 The mathlib embeddings are pre-computed, but do note embedding a query will cost you `$0.0004 / 1K tokens`.

 ## Recomputing mathlib embeddings
+This step is only documented for reproducibility purposes.
+It is not necessary to run the demo.

 Pull [leanprover-community/doc-gen](https://github.com/leanprover-community/doc-gen) and run the `gen_docs` script.
 When generating the docs, we used mathlib commit hash `06d0adfa76594f304b4650d098273d4366ede61b`.
 Move the generated `export.json` to `src/parse_docgen/docgen_export.json`.

 Then, in the `src/parse_docgen` directory run `python parse.py`.
 Then, `cd` into the `src/embed_mathlib` directory and run `python embed_mathlib.py` and `embeddings_to_numpy.py`.